philmcminn/new-paper/README.md

 and can confuse readers and referees.
 Consider the sentence "test suites were generated for the subjects 30 times" (passive voice) vs. "my tool generated test suites for the subjects 30 times" (active voice).
-In multi-author papers, using "we" to say "we did it" is preferred to convey something in an experiment that was necessarily manual step, or involved us making a design choice from a series of possible options, and so on.
+In multi-author papers, using "we" to say "we did it" is preferred to writing that something "was done", and to convey something in an experiment that was necessarily manual step, or involved us making a choice from a series of possible options.
+Any of these could apply to deriving an algorithm, implementing a tool, choosing a particular aspect of an experiment's design, and so on.

 Some students have difficulty identifying passive from active voice.
 This is where the ["zombies"